How To Become A Dental Hygienist: Career, Salary, and Education

 Dental Hygienist Salary

 Depending on cost of living in your area and the amount of experience that you have, the average dental hygienist salary is just over $81,000 per year, with higher earners topping $90,000 per year.
 In fact, areas of the United States with a higher cost of living may have dental hygienist salaries that are over $110,000 per year.
 An entry-level dental hygienist salary in a more affordable area could be as low as $62,000 per year.
 Most hygienists are paid an hourly rate with some offices offering bonus incentives on a case-by-case basis.
-Although dental hygienists can hold either a 2 or 4-year degree, their level of education does not affect their licensure, nor should it impact their salary.
+Although many dental hygienists can hold either a 2 or 4-year degree, their level of education does not affect their licensure, nor should it impact their salary.

 How Much Does A Dental Hygienist Make Per Hour?